 In the following years after the first MS-DOS release in 1997, Mystic became one of the most widely used BBS packages.
 Popular amongst many SysOps who took ease of customization and the user experience seriously, it is arguable that Mystic was (or even still is) the most popular BBS software for those who share a common interest in ANSI art and BBS modding.

 With the fall of MS-DOS and the decline of BBSes in general, Mystic released an OS/2 and Windows 32 native version in 1998.
-Mystic was the first of the non-commerical MS-DOS based BBS software’s to make the transition and integrate directly with the Telnet protocol.
-Mystic also went on to become the first of the MS-DOS based software’s to release a native Linux version in 1999, and the first to introduce a standardized platform for DOOR games across all 4 operating systems.
+Mystic was the first of the non-commercial MS-DOS based BBS software to make the transition and integrate directly with the Telnet protocol.
+Mystic also went on to become the first of the MS-DOS-based software to release a native Linux version in 1999 and the first to introduce a standardized platform for DOOR games across all 4 operating systems.